-Balancing the needs and goals to create a walkable community that is also safe for pedestrians and the neighborhood residents can be challenging for both existing and future residents.
+Balancing community needs and goals for walkability that is safe for both pedestrians and current/future neighborhood residents can be challenging.
 In lieu of closing the pedestrian access permanently, there may be alternatives to maintain the balance of both goals.
-An alternative may include the construction of a gate that is open/unlocked during business hours and closed/locked during the evenings.
-Gates can be manually unlocked and opened or they can be remotely locked similar to the City's Downtown public restrooms.
+One alternative may include the construction of a gate that is open/unlocked during business hours and closed/locked during the evenings.
+Gate locking mechanisms can be operated either manually or remotely (similar to the City's Downtown public restrooms).
 A gate can prevent inappropriate access while maintaining neighborhood resident access during the day.
+HEB has concerns about responsibility for such a gate; additional research is required to determine if the City could assist HEB with maintenance.

-File #: 22-618, Version: 1
+File #: 22-697, Version: 1